mrjones2014/dotfiles/README.md

 ## Caveats

 I try my best to make things work for both macOS and Linux (NixOS), please let me know if something does not work.
-Windows is absolutely not supported.
+Windows is absolutely not supported, since Nix does not support Windows.
 [Microsoft Windows itself is malware/spyware](https://www.gnu.org/proprietary/malware-microsoft.html) anyway.